-NO Go to part D in the next column.
-YES Read below.
+Go to part D on the next page.

-STEP 1 Transfer your net income or loss from a non-primary production business shown at Z item P8 on your Business and professional items schedule for individuals 2010 to citem 15 on page 14 of your tax return.
+STEP 1 Transfer your net income or loss from a non-primary production business shown at Z item P8 on your Business and professional items schedule for individuals 2011 to C item 15 on page 14 of your tax return.
 Do not show cents.